People have been organising the church, worshipping and teaching at Beauchief Abbey since 1176.

 The Broad Church

-There are many differing approaches to worship and church life across the Anglican Communion.
+There are many different approaches to worship and church life across the Anglican Communion.
 The Abbey seeks to explore further the role of the Broad Church movement in a spirit of love, tolerance, patience, partnership, exploration, encouragement and hope in the light of traditional Christian faith and witness.

 The principles of belonging and getting involved